nponeccop/vz/README.md

 - all security is provided by OpenSSH and not by inmature TLS server implementations
 - all management is peformed by `ansible`.
 No management or data collection daemon processes whatsoever on slaves besides `init` and `sshd`.
 - ideally all containers are directly supervised by `init`/`PID 0` in the spirit of `/etc/inittab`
-- 32-bit `i686` as the main target architecture to save RAM.
-RAM is what is paid for.
-More RAM means more money, and saving 200 MB of RAM gives significant advantages on 512MB VPS.
+- 512 MB nodes.
+More RAM means more money.
 Fat runtimes for fat containers already exist.
-- `vzmaster` works as a frontend to `ansible`
-- `vzslave` works as a shell or an SSH subsystem
-- `runch` implements an open Open Containers Initiative (OCI) specification, along with Docker/libcontainer `runc` and VM `runv`
-- ideally no interactive shell whatsoever, except for emergencies
+- Stock RHEL8 software via free downstream distributions (RockyLinux 8 is the primary target, AlmaLinux 8 works)
-- image push over SFTP (not pull over HTTPS, so no image registry)
+- image push over SFTP via Ansible `copy` (not pull over HTTPS, so no image registry)
-- flat images without layers in 1.0 (i.e. simple tarballs of OCI bundles)

 Non-goals
 ---------

-- unprivileged containers is not a requirement
+- It's not a full k8s replacement

 Competitors
 -----------